Praqma/atlassian-guides/confluence/confluence-6.4.0-standalone-to-7.4.3-datacenter.md

 [root@confluence1 ~]#
 ```

-After couple of hours, the logs will start showing that Synchrony is working and is getting a HTTP code `200` from `/synchrony/heartbeat` , which is being served by confluence  `https://confluence.example.com` .
+After some waiting, the logs will start showing that Synchrony is working and is getting a HTTP code `200` from `/synchrony/heartbeat` , which is being served by confluence  `https://confluence.example.com` .
 This means Confluence and Synchrony have both started.

 ```
 [root@confluence1 ~]# tail -f /var/atlassian/application-data/confluence/logs/*